 Angular cheilitis, derived from the words “cheilo” which means “lips” and “itis” meaning inflammation, is indeed an inflammatory condition that involves one or both angles of the mouth.
-It is usually seen in primary care settings and may occur spontaneously although, there are a lot of predisposing factors to its development.
+It is usually seen in primary care settings and may occur spontaneously although; there are a lot of predisposing factors to its development.

 This condition may be acute if early treatment occurs but, it can also be chronic with its recurrence and may last from a couple of days, months, and up to several years.
 Patients at first may tend to think that this condition is self-limiting and will just go away on its own and this causes it to worsen.
-This is the reason why many articles about angular cheilitis can now be found on internet, health magazines, and books because the more we know about it, the earlier we will be able to recognize it.
+This is the reason why many articles about cheilitis can now be found on internet, health magazines, and books because the more we know about it, the earlier we will be able to recognize it.